Convolution trick for TDDFT response

 fig.tight_layout()

-With little added cost, we can also calculate the response to many different pulses at once using the calculate_hcsweeppulse_and_save_by_filename
+With little added cost, we can also calculate the response to many different pulses at once by setting up a list of pulses and using the calculate_hcsweeppulse_and_write function.

 [12]: